ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 # The Debug Adapter Protocol and Scala.
 How it all works together.

-In the last couple years in Scala you've seen a surge in usage of various tooling protocols.
+In the last couple years in Scala we've seen a surge in usage of various tooling protocols.
 A growing number of developers are at least familiar with the Language Server Protocol (LSP), especially if you're a [Metals](https://scalameta.org/metals/) user or were an early user of Dotty when it had a built-in LSP server.
 You've also more than likely been exposed to the